 Final-Final Words:

-If you found our interpretation of the article in Nature (April 2, 2025) of interest, why not listen to our interview with the senior author?
+If you found our interpretation of the articles in Cell (December 11, 2025), JAMA (April 23, 2025) and Nature (April 2, 2025) of interest, why not listen to our interview with the senior author?
 We spoke with Pascal Geldsetzer, MD, of Stanford University Medicine about his research when the preprint was first published.
 We also spoke with Bodil Weidung, PhD, of Uppsala University, Sweden.
 Both investigators have been involved in research indicating that herpes viruses could play an important role in the pathogenesis of Alzheimer’s disease.
 They describe the nature of their different studies and why neuroscientists need to start thinking creatively about ways to overcome dementia.

 Here is a link to Show 1394: